Oekn5w/deezer-discord-rpc/README.md

 * Hides the activity if no song is playing
 * Includes an ad-blocker, so it can block Deezer ads, Google Analytics, Sentry requests...
 * Supports songs, radios, personal songs (MP3s), podcasts
+* Can run a WebSocketServer to control playback from other applications

 <table>
 <tr>